Mpouransari/Tarantula-Auto-Trade-Strategy-T-TAS/README.md

-# Tarantula-Auto-Trade-Strategy---T-TAS
+# Tarantula-Auto-Trade-Strategy-T-TAS
 Auto Trade Strategy

-This Strategy allows users for trades directly from TW and get a detailed Order to MT5.
-You can change specific settings such as allowed symbols, risk factor, and more
+This strategy allows users to execute trades directly from Tradingview and receive an accurate order in MT5.
+You can change certain settings like allowed icons, risk factor and more

+-You can order from several time frames

+-Detail your profit at a certain level or track your SL and TP

+** You can also specify a certain amount for the minimum profit so that when the price reaches that level, your trade will be saved

 Please Red The File